DaveBullet1050/BatoceraHelpers/README/Cabinet design README.md

 Note: the sketchup model is pretty basic.
 There's no advanced concepts of grouping lines etc.. into components.
 I mainly use sketchup for exact dimensions and checking for angles, interference, positioning etc... before committing to cuts.
 This isn't the kind of model you send to a CNC machine!

 ## Features
-- Side by side 2 player cabinet with storage at bottom via 2 hinged doors
+- Side by side 2 player cabinet with storage at bottom via 2 hinged doors (just big enough to hold a Logitech FBB wheel (G923 model) and pedals
 - Cabinet access from rear
 - Removable monitor panel.
 Takes a 27" LCD widescreen monitor
 - LED DMD Marquee (DIY)